trevordilley/crpg/README.md

     * LOW: Needs rest when stamina is drained
     * LOW: Stamina drains slower near familiar territory.
+* Populate with features
+  * Forests
+  * Mountains
+  * Plains
+  * Rivers
 * Populate with random sites
+Sites are either friendly or unfriendly.

+If a site is friendly, and it has valuable resources near it (stuff that was discovered during an adventure) then towns will grow roads towards it.
+Once the road connects to the site, it get's access to those resources.
+  * Dungeons
+  * Towns
+    * Roads between towns?

+#### Future
+Shorter roads lead to more effcient extraction (cheaper markets?)

+If a road becomes threatened, then the resource can either disappear or become more expensive.

+* Based on resources brought to a town, different goods are available to purchase at town
+* Towns have markets by the way!

 ### Random Thoughts